Terms & Conditions Emprof B.V.

 Article 5 Liability

-1. In case of liability Emprof shall be liable only for direct damages, limited to an amount equivalent to the agreed upon conciliation fee.
+1. In case of liability Emprof shall be liable only for direct damages, limited to an amount equivalent to the agreed upon recruitment fee.

 2. Employer is obligated to independently determine the suitability of the candidate before entering into an employment contract.
 Emprof shall be diligent prior to and during the screening and selection of candidates but this by no means dismisses Employer of his duty to independently investigate.
 Hence, Emprof does not accept any liability if the candidate fails to meet expectations or if Employer has entered into an employment contract with the candidate based on inaccurate or incomplete information.